 Glasgow is at the centre of one the UK’s largest and most successful city regions.
-Scotland’s largest city and only metropolitan region generated £43 billion GVA in 2016.
-The city of Glasgow’s own 4.4% GVA increase between 2015 and 2016 was a larger percentage increase than both the UK and the Scottish averages.
+Scotland’s largest city and only metropolitan region generated £41.4 billion GVA in 2017.

 Glasgow has experienced economic growth and development in recent years, bolstered by careful planning, a growing and young population, and business growth in high-tech and service sectors.